Jirisan: History

 During the Korean War, North Korean troops occupied the region in 1950.
 After the United Nations forces took the area in 1951, a considerable number of North Koreans remained in the mountains, where they continued a guerrilla war, until they were finally beaten in 1955, two years after the Korean Armistice Agreement was signed by the belligerents.
 South Korea issued an "Anti-Guerrilla Warfare Service Medal" for its troops who fought in the area and a movie about the fighting was later produced.
 An earlier film, Piagol, about a group of North Korean soldiers in the area, was released the year the fighting ended.

 Ecosystem

 Jirisan is known to grow about 1,500 kinds of plants, many of which are endemic.
 This is the largest growth of plants in South Korea except for Mt.
 Halla.

 Some plants were first found in Mt.
 Jiri and have 'Jirisan' or 'Jirisan'.
 However, some plants do not have 'geori' or 'geori' attached to them even though they were first found on Mt.
 Jiri.

+Asian Black Bears, nearly extirpated from South Korea, have been successfully reintroduced to Jirisan with a resident population of around ~100 animals.

+Jirisan is also one of the few known habitats of Northern nutcrackers in Korea, along with Seoraksan.